-The rise of Amazon Music Unlimited has gone hand-in-hand with the explosion in use of Amazon Echo and the Alexa digital assistant.
-It integrates seamlessly with Echo, while also working as streaming service on your phone.
+(Pocket-lint) - The rise of Amazon Music Unlimited has gone hand-in-hand with the explosion in the use of Amazon Echo speakers and Alexa, its digital assistant.
+It integrates seamlessly with Echo devices, while also working just like any other streaming service on your phone and other devices.

-But Spotify is probably the first service you think of when you think of music streaming - it's been around the longest, integrates with loads of services and has some very clever features.
+Spotify is probably the first service you think of when you think of music streaming - it's been around the longest, integrates with loads of services, and has some very clever features.

-But which service is best for you Amazon Music or Spotify?
-We've looked at all the features of both, how much Spotify and Amazon Music cost and how you can access them to help you make your ultimate decision: Spotify or Amazon Music Unlimited?
+But which service is best for you - Amazon Music or Spotify?
+We've looked at the features of both, how much Spotify and Amazon Music cost, and how you can access them to help you make your ultimate decision: Spotify or Amazon Music Unlimited?

 Amazon Music Unlimited vs Spotify: Prices compared